matsuand/docs.docker.jp/docker-for-mac/index.md

 Docker Desktop へようこそ！

 {% comment %}
-This page contains information about Docker Desktop Community (Stable and Edge) releases.
+The _Docker Desktop for Mac_ section contains information about the Docker Desktop Community Stable release.
+For information about features available in Edge releases, see the [Edge release notes](edge-release-notes/).
 For information about Docker Desktop Enterprise (DDE) releases, see [Docker Desktop Enterprise](/ee/desktop/).
 {% endcomment %}
-This page contains information about Docker Desktop Community (Stable and Edge) releases.
+The _Docker Desktop for Mac_ section contains information about the Docker Desktop Community Stable release.
+For information about features available in Edge releases, see the [Edge release notes](edge-release-notes/).
 For information about Docker Desktop Enterprise (DDE) releases, see [Docker Desktop Enterprise](/ee/desktop/).

 {% comment %}
 Docker is a full development platform for creating containerized applications.
 Docker Desktop is the best way to get started with Docker on Mac.